 HOW LONG DOES IT TAKE TO GET A DIVORCE IN NEVADA WHEN ONLY ONE PARTY SIGNS?

 When only one party signs the divorce papers, he or she becomes the Plaintiff.
 In this case, an attorney represents the Plaintiff and files a complaint for divorce.
-When represented by an attorney, the attorney also signs the divorce papers and files the case on behalf of the Plaintiff, and also handles all aspects of the case.
+The attorney also signs the divorce papers, files the case on behalf of the Plaintiff, and handles all aspects of the case.
 Usually, a different attorney will represent the Defendant and file an answer and couterclaim on behalf of the Defendant.

 How long it takes to get a divorce in Nevada when a complaint is file depends on how easy or complicated it is to find and serve the Defendant.

-Filing a complaint for divorce entails the following three steps to begin the divorce:
+Filing a complaint for divorce entails the following three steps:

 - Filing the complaint for divorce